jdcantrell/goodrobot.net/src/posts/home-recording-studio-setup.md

   allows for an simple way to determine your systemic audio latency.
 This is a good DAW to get started with.
 It also has good documentation for many questions you will definitely run into.
-- jack-audio-plugin-examples - One of the challenges with jackd/DAWs is that they only work with a single soundcard.
+- jack-audio-plugin-examples - One of the challenges with jackd is that it only works with a single soundcard.
 This is problematic if you want sound from your sound card but want to use a USB microphone since the microphone will appear as a separate soundcard.
 The solution here is to alsa_out to add your system soundcard as another audio sink in jackd.
 This way you can have